NickWaterton/Roomba980-Python/README.md

 This is version 1.0 so it may be buggy!

 ## Advice

-If you enjoy python980 and it works nice for you, I recommend blocking the internet access to your robot to avoid the OTA firmware updates.
+If you enjoy python980 and it works well for you, I recommend blocking the internet access to your robot to avoid the OTA firmware updates.
 New firmware changes can cause python980 to stop working.
 Blocking firmware updates can be performed using the parental control options on your router.

 When a new firmware is published, you can come here to verify if python980 is still compatible.
 Once python980 is compatible you can temporarily enable internet access for your robot to get the firmware upgrade.

-## Firmware 2.x.x documentation
+## Firmware 2.x.x notes
 **This library is only for firmware 2.x.x.** [Check your robot version!](http://homesupport.irobot.com/app/answers/detail/a_id/529) **and is for python 2.7**

+Only local connections are supported, cloud connections are a future project.
+The project was written to allow Openhab2 control, so if you integrate Roomba into Openhab2, you can control it from anywhere.

+As only **one connection at at time is** allowed to the Roomba local mqtt server, the app will connect via the cloud if you run in continuous mode.
+In periodic mode, the app can connect locally, but the library will be off line until the app disconnects, when it will automatically reconnect.

-Tested with firmware version V2.2.5-2/ubuntu 14.04
+Tested with firmware version V2.2.5-2/Ubuntu 14.04

 ## Features
 * Get your username/password easily
 * Auto discovery robot IP (optional)
+* Local API control
-* Local API control (from your MQTT broker)
+* Remote API control (via your MQTT broker)
 * Simplified Cleaning Preferences settings.
 * **NOT Firmware 1.6.x compatible.**
 * Firmware 2.x.x compatible.
 * Multiple Roombas supported (but not tested)
+* Continuous or periodic connection (to allow local app access)
 * Live Maps
 * Maps show locations of errors, bin full, cancelled runs
 * auto map translation and rotation (at cleaning completion/error etc.)
 * designed for openhab2 compatibility

 ## Live Maps
 ![iRobot Roomba 980 cleaning map using python980 lib](/map.png)

 ## Dependancies
 This script/library is intended to forward roomba data/commands to/from a local MQTT server (this is optional though).
 In this case, you need paho-mqtt installed
 ```bash
 <sudo> pip install paho-mqtt